-Table 1: Countries Covered by the ESMAP Initatitve, in dependence of (WorldBank, 2015a, p.2)
+Table 1: Countries Covered by the ESMAP Initiative, in dependence of (WorldBank, 2015a, p.2)

 The data collected for this initiative has two very significant advantages.
-Firstly, the data is, through explicit designing of the measurements due to ground-measurements activities, the best data available at the moment (A. O. Ali, interview, July, 7th, 2015).
+First, the data is, through explicit designing of the measurements due to ground-measurements activities, the best data available at the moment (A. O. Ali, interview, July, 7, 2015).
 Secondly, the data will be openly provided by ESMAP through the Global Atlas for Renewable Energies.
 This allows everyone to have access to the data.
 (WorldBank, 2015a, p.
-1) The data made available for the Atlas are about 1 Terabyte per country, which is ground breaking (A. O. Ali, interview, July 7th, 2015).
+1) The data made available for the Atlas are about 1 Terabyte per country, which is ground breaking (A. O. Ali, interview, July 7, 2015).

-With this data, the Global Atlas is able to provide countries with the necessary data, and thus solves the problem of limited data available.
+With this data, the Global Atlas is able to provide countries with the necessary data and thus solve the problem of limited data available.
 Though this data needs to be leveraged in order for the Global Atlas to grow even more, the first step towards the increase of the user base is done.

 Due to the scope, this thesis is only going to focus on one specific country.
-In order to trying to maximize possible impact while maintain scope, two criteria were used to determine which country could be the most effective one: amount of renewable energies involved as well as the project funding.
+In order to try to maximize the possible impact while maintaining scope, two criteria were used to determine which country could be the most effective one: amount of renewable energies involved and the project funding.
 The first measure was used to increase the leverage of the tools (one tool can be used for several renewable energy industries), whereas the second tool helps to determine, where probably the most data is measured.
 In accordance with these metrics, Pakistan was chosen.
 The project in Pakistan not only covers three different renewable energies (including the two big ones, wind and solar), but the nation is also honored to receive the most amount of funding.
 The Resource Mapping program in Pakistan is funded with 4.35 Million Dollars by the ESMAP initiative, the total funding of the project lays at 4.47 Million Dollars.
 It includes ground-measurements of solar, biogas and wind data.
 (WorldBank, 2015c)

 3.2 Pakistan

-As to get a short overview over the situation in Pakistan, the current energy situation is explained.
+In short overview over the situation in Pakistan, the current energy situation is explained.
 In a second step, the initiative by the ESMAP RE Resource Mapping Initiative in Pakistan will be described in the following paragraphs.

 The reliance on too much imported oil is the reason for Pakistan’s energy crisis, which started in late 2007.
 The oil price almost tripled during the previous 18-month period and led to a debt-circle causing financial problems in the energy sector.
 (Aftab, 2014, p.
 1) Pakistan is facing challenges in power generation, as Rauf, Wang, Yue, & Tan (2015, p.
-895) state in their paper of the energy status in Pakistan.
+895) state in their paper regarding the energy status in Pakistan.
 Numbers to confirm the result got Qasim and Katim (2014, p.
 162) in their empirical analysis of the energy shortage.
 In 2011, for example Amer & Quim (2011, p.
 420), estimated the shortage of electricity in Pakistan to 6'000MW, which is more than 7.5% of the annual Electricity Consumption in 2011 (IEA, 2015a).
-According to the World Bank data, (WorldBank, 2015b) a 6.4% (trend decreasing) do not have access to electricity in Pakistan.
-Several studies further indicate that persistent shortage in power will have a negative influence on the economic development of Pakistan (see for example Siddiqui, 2004, p.
+According to the World Bank data, (WorldBank, 2015b) 6.4% of the population (trend decreasing) does not have access to electricity in Pakistan.
+Several studies further indicate that a persistent shortage in power will have a negative influence on the economic development of Pakistan (see for example Siddiqui, 2004, p.
 195; Khan and Ahmed, 2009, p.
 451).